preche/ProgrammingAssignment2/README.md

 # ProgrammingAssignment2
-Programming assingment for R course
+Programming Assignment 2 by P. Reche for R course